Quito, Ecuador, is a sprawling city that lines the rolling hills and slopes of the Guayllabamba basin.

 Quito is a remarkable city that’s surrounded by mountains and volcanoes.
-If you get the chance and the weather is kind to you, one of the best things that you can do in Quito is to take a trip up the nearby Pichincha volcano in the cable car called the TeleferiCo.
+If you get the chance and the weather is kind to you, one of the best things you can do in Quito is to take a trip up the nearby Pichincha volcano in the cable car called the TeleferiCo.

-From the top, Quito sprawls below you along a long, narrow valley whilst all around, as far as the eye can see, are the impressive mountains.
+Quito sprawls below you from the top along a long, narrow valley whilst all around, as far as the eye can see, are the impressive mountains.

-If you’re feeling energetic you can hike along the ridge and up to the peak of the Pichincha volcano.
-The last significant eruption happened in 1998 although there have been several rumblings since then which is crazy when you consider how close the city of Quito is.
+If you’re feeling energetic, you can hike along the ridge and up to the peak of the Pichincha volcano.
+The last significant eruption happened in 1998, although there have been several rumblings since then, which is crazy when you consider how close the city of Quito is.

-A bit of a clamber and a climb for the final hour will reward you with a great sense of achievement, probably aching legs and if you’re unlucky, a thumping headache from the altitude.
+A bit of a clamber and a climb for the final hour will reward you with a great sense of achievement, probably aching legs, and if you’re unlucky, a thumping headache from the altitude.

-Go prepared with a warm jacket, a raincoat and plenty of drinking water although I would choose a different day if rain is forecast.
+Go prepared with a warm jacket, a raincoat and plenty of drinking water, although I would choose a different day if rain is forecast.